dotnet/designs/proposed/resource-limit.md

 - Code will be a new area in dotnet/runtime
   - Tentatively System.Threading.ResourceLimits
 - Reviewers
-  - David Fowler, Eric Erhardt, Stephen Halter, Chris Ross
+  - David Fowler, Eric Erhardt, Stephen Halter

 ## Design

 ### Abstractions

-The main abstraction API will consist of the `ResourceLimiter` and the associated `Resource`.
+The main abstraction API will consist of the `ResourceLimiter` and the associated `ResourceLease`.
 The main responsibility of the `ResourceLimiter` is to allow the user to determine whether it's possible to proceed with an operation.
-The `Resource` struct is returned by the `ResourceLimiter` to represent if the acquisition was successful and the resources that were obtained, if successful.
+The `ResourceLease` struct is returned by the `ResourceLimiter` to represent if the acquisition was successful and the resources that were obtained, if successful.

 ```c#
     // Represents a limiter type that users interact with to determine if an operation can proceed